OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

         default: False

-        <p>when disabled, uses a physically correct value for Transmission roughness which is linked to the primary specular roughness</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">when disabled, uses a physically correct value for Transmission roughness which is linked to the primary specular roughness</p>

   </p>